jwiegley/newartisans/posts/2016-10-27-using-fmap-in-coq.md

 `_bis` variant expresses the same information as successive calls to `add` down to an `empty` map.

-`P.fold_rec` should be applied to the goal has the form of a `fold` over a map.
-If you use this, be sure to `revert` into the goal any hypotheses referring to that same map, if you want to use those facts in the proof.
+`P.fold_rec` should be applied if the goal has the form of a call to `M.fold` over a map.
+If you use this, be sure to `revert` into the goal any hypotheses referring to the same map, since you'll likely want to use those facts as part of the induction.

+Note that these two sets of principles are used somewhat differently from each
+other:

+    -- Applies to any evidence in the context involving [m]. induction m using P.map_induction bis.

+    -- Applies only to evidence in the goal, thus sometimes -- requiring use of [revert].
+    apply P.fold_rec.

 ## Rewriting with maps